-Apple’s iPhone 8 Plus ‘Bursting Open’, Tech Giant Investigating Reports
+Apple’s iPhone 8 Plus ‘Bursting Open,’ Tech Giant Investigating Reports

 — まごころ (@Magokoro0511) September 25, 2017

 The popular opinion was that the battery was to blame for both issues.
-Some claimed the battery manufacturer for Apple iPhone 8 plus is Amperex Technology Limited –the same firm who manufactured batteries for Samsung Galaxy Note 7.
+Some claimed the battery manufacturer for Apple iPhone 8 Plus is Amperex Technology Limited – the same firm who manufactured batteries for Samsung Galaxy Note 7.

-As reported by Independent, Apple is aware of these reports, and they were currently looking into the cases.
-Even if reports of the issue is true, it should be noted that this will not be the first time for Apple to encounter this issue.
+As reported by Independent, Apple is aware of these reports, and they are currently looking into the cases.
+Even if reports of the issue are true, it should be noted that this will not be the first time for Apple to encounter this issue.
 There were also several reports claiming the iPhone 7 and iPhone 7 Plus exploded, but these were isolated incidents.

 It is yet to be determined if these were isolated cases or if there is a manufacturing defect affecting Apple’s iPhone 8 Plus handsets.
 If lithium batteries are to blame, it would be best to remove the device to a safe place since these batteries are more likely to burst into flames once they are swollen.